bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 academic groups.
-If you were a super good little boy, for six interminably long weeks, i.e., no demerits, no sneaking around after lights out, no getting caught off bounds, and so on, you got promoted to *A*-class. *A*-class of kids enjoyed a few privileges like staying up a little later or studying in their rooms instead of in study hall.
+If you were a super good little boy, for six interminably long weeks, i.e., no demerits, no sneaking around after lights out, no getting caught off bounds, and so on, you got promoted to *A*-class. *A*-class kids enjoyed a few privileges like staying up a little later or studying in their rooms instead of in study hall.
 If you broke the odd rule, and who hasn't, you stayed in the default *B*-class.
 If you were a little bad, you would be slotted into *C*-class.
 If you